mortezakowkabi/jcb-persian-documentation/032-JCB-manual-custom-code-implementation.md

 **[00:00:01](https://www.youtube.com/watch?v=KiAtJawZ3oo&t=00h00m01s)**

-The *Automatic Import of Custom Code* is one of JCB’s most innovative features, designed to make managing and reusing custom code across your component easy and efficient.
+The *Automatic Import of Custom Code* is one of JCB's most innovative features, designed to make managing and reusing custom code across your component easy and efficient.

-When enabled, this feature allows JCB to automatically detect and extract custom scripts that you’ve added directly into your compiled component (inside your Joomla installation), and import those scripts back into the JCB database on the next compilation.
+When enabled, this feature allows JCB to automatically detect and extract custom scripts that you've added directly into your compiled component (inside your Joomla installation), and import those scripts back into the JCB database on the next compilation.

-This ensures that any manual edits you’ve made to your installed component’s codebase are preserved and synchronized with your JCB component data.
+This ensures that any manual edits you've made to your installed component's codebase are preserved and synchronized with your JCB component data.

 ---